MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/how-to-determine-whether-an-outlook-item-has-been-modified-but-not-saved-outlook.md

 ---
-title: "How to Determine whether an Outlook item has been modified but not saved (Outlook Auxiliary Reference)"
+title: "Determine whether an Outlook item has been modified but not saved (Outlook Auxiliary Reference)"

 manager: soliver